-What you must pay What you must pay when when you get these you get these services in-network services out-of-network Services that are covered for you Inpatient hospital care For each Medicare-covered For each hospital stay: Medicare-covered Includes inpatient acute, inpatient hospital stay: rehabilitation, long-term care hospitals • You pay a \$295 and other types of inpatient hospital copayment per day for • You pay a \$345 services.
+What you must pay when What you must pay you get these services when you get these services out-of-network Services that are covered for you in-network For each Medicare-covered Inpatient hospital care For each hospital stay: Medicare-covered Includes inpatient acute, inpatient hospital stay: rehabilitation, long-term care hospitals • You pay a \$295 and other types of inpatient hospital copayment per day for • You pay a \$345 services.
 Inpatient hospital care starts days 1 through 7. copayment per the day you are formally admitted to the day for days 1 • There is no coinsurance, hospital with a doctor's order.
-The day through 7. copayment, or before you are discharged is your last deductible for days 8 • There is no inpatient day. through 90. coinsurance, copayment, or • There is no coinsurance, Our plan covers up to 190 days for an deductible for copayment, or inpatient hospital stay per admission at days 8 through deductible for days 91 in-network hospitals.
+The day through 7. copayment, or before you are discharged is your last deductible for days 8 • There is no inpatient day. through 90. coinsurance, • There is no coinsurance. copayment, or Our plan covers up to 190 days for an deductible for copayment, or inpatient hospital stay per admission at days 8 through deductible for days 91 in-network hospitals.
 90. through 190.
 Our plan also covers 60 "lifetime reserve Hospital copayments Hospital copayments apply days."
 These are "extra" days that we apply on the date of on the date of admission. cover.
 If your hospital stay is longer than admission.
 190 days, you can use these extra days.
 Prior authorization may But once you have used up these extra Prior authorization be required.
-Except in an 60 days, your inpatient hospital coverage emergency, your doctor may be required. will be limited to 190 days.
-Except in an must tell the plan that you emergency, your are going to be admitted Covered services include but are not doctor must tell the to the hospital. limited to: plan that you are going • Semi-private room (or a private room If you get authorized to be admitted to the inpatient care at an if medically necessary) hospital. out-of-network hospital • Meals including special diets If you get authorized after your emergency • Regular nursing services condition is stabilized, your inpatient care at an • Costs of special care units (such as out-of-network hospital cost is the cost sharing you intensive care or coronary care units) after your emergency would pay at a network • Drugs and medications condition is stabilized, hospital. • Lab tests your cost is the cost • X-rays and other radiology services sharing you would pay • Necessary surgical and medical at a network hospital. supplies overnight, you might still be considered
+Except in an 60 days, your inpatient hospital coverage may be required. emergency, your doctor will be limited to 190 days.
+Except in an must tell the plan that you emergency, your are going to be admitted Covered services include but are not to the hospital. doctor must tell the limited to: plan that you are going If you get authorized • Semi-private room (or a private room to be admitted to the inpatient care at an if medically necessary) hospital. out-of-network hospital • Meals including special diets after your emergency If you get authorized • Regular nursing services inpatient care at an condition is stabilized, your • Costs of special care units (such as out-of-network hospital cost is the cost sharing you intensive care or coronary care units) after your emergency would pay at a network • Drugs and medications condition is stabilized. hospital.
+Lab tests your cost is the cost • X-rays and other radiology services sharing you would pay • Necessary surgical and medical at a network hospital. supplies • Use of appliances, such as overnight, you might still be considered